-Having earned his philosophy degree back in 2015, George now works as a journalist between Oxford and his home in London.
-His research has featured in The Journal of International Women’s Studies, Philosophy Now, Philosophy News, The History Press, and even The Huffington Post.
-Early modern metaphysics is his chief interest, with a recent focus on the women philosophers of seventeenth- and eighteenth-century Europe.
-He and his associates manage around thirty regular contributors and an annual traffic of more than 50,000 visitors.
+Having earned his philosophy degree back in 2015, George’s work has featured in Philosophy News, The Huffington Post and The History Press.
+Early modern metaphysics being his chief interest, he is now focusing on women philosophers of seventeenth- and eighteenth-century Europe.
+He and his team manage around thirty regular contributors and an annual traffic of more than 50,000 visitors.

-Hailing from the University of Zurich, Eileen came to Oxford to complete her MA in international politics.
+Hailing from the University of Zurich, Elz came to Oxford to complete her MA in international relations.
 She returned to philosophy for her PhD, looking into the concept of “the Other” and its role in modern conflict.
-Having featured in a number of political and philosophical publications, Eileen is now teaching at Carfax College, Oxford, where she hopes to inspire young minds to take up the discipline.
+Having featured in a number of political and philosophical publications, Elz is now teaching at a local college, where she hopes to inspire young minds to take up the discipline.

 Mr Lewis D. Hurst, Editorial Associate

-Lewis is more of the mathematical persuasion than the philosophical one, but is nonetheless immersed in the world of epistemology, logic and the philosophy of science.
-Having completed his MPhil in 2015, he is now in the midst of a PhD at the University of Nottingham, where he is working on something we philosophers would not understand.
+A mathematician by trade, Lewis is our expert on logic and the philosophy of science.
+Having completed his MPhil in 2015, he is now in the midst of a PhD at the University of Nottingham, where he is working on something he claims we philosophers would never understand.
 His most recent project is due to feature in The British Journal for the Philosophy of Science later this year.